 - If you prefer vodka to whiskey, try a café Russo (Russian coffee) that is served with a shot of vodka instead.

-- A café carajillo also contains alcohol and can be made with either brandy, whisky, anisette, or rum, depending on the cafe or customer's preference.
+- A café carajillo also contains alcohol and can be made with either brandy, whiskey, anisette, or rum, depending on the cafe or customer's preference.